 4. It brings together theater veterans and promising new talents

 Here’s one more thing that’s different—the cast!
 While you’ll see some very familiar faces, you’ll meet new ones too.
 Miguel Faustmann heads the returning cast as Ebenezer Scrooge.
 Joining him are stage veterans Franco Laurel as the Ghost of Christmas Past and Noel Rayos as Jacob Marley and Mr. Fezziwig.
-Nico Dans plays the Ghost of Christmas Present and Rissey Santos, the Ghost of Christmas Future.
+Nico Dans plays the Ghost of Christmas Present and Rissey Reyes, the Ghost of Christmas Future.
 Bringing their unique energy to the stage are young performers Elai Estrella and Jaime Yupangco, who alternately play Tiny Tim.

 You may also recognize some names from the rest of the cast: Jon Abella as Bob Cratchit, Tricia Canilao as Mrs. Cratchit, Dawn Eduave as Mrs. Fezziwig, Laurence Mossman as Young Ebenezer, Arman Ferrer as Fred, Mitzie Lao as Emily, Gian Gloria as Sally, Krystal Brimner and Rayne Cortez as Grace Smythe, Tory Cortez as Jonathon, Omar Uddin and Diego Soler as Scrooge at 12, Simone Martinez and Cerise Ramirez as Fan, Joe Ng and Bourne Luna as Fred’s son, Kyle Francisco as Martha Cratchit, MC dela Cruz as Mr. Smythe, JP Basco as Young Marley, Josh Ramirez as John William Scrooge, Kendrick Ibasco as Beadle, Vyen Villanueva as Mr. Hawkins, Jourdan Bartolome as Old Joe, Mariella Laurel as Scrooge’s mother, Peachy Atilano-Guevara as Mrs. Mops, Shalee Vicencio as Mrs. Hawkins, and Joni Galeste.